 - All of Action 1 & 2

-- Lobby Congress for strict regulations on air quality in the public and corporate sectors.
+- Lobby Congress to increased regulations on air quality in the public and corporate sectors.

 - Read about the Paris Agreement so you can be better informed of the current regulations.

 - Choose to be an Ambassador for Change, and always Spread Love and Spread Light.